labor-digital/conventional-release-action/README.md

         with:
           github-token: ${{ secrets.github_token }}
-          [ preRelease: rc ] // Allows you to create pre-release version numbeers [ dryRun: true ] // Only simulate the action [ tagPrefix: v ] // "v" is already the default
+          [ preRelease: rc ] // Allows you to create pre-release version numbeers [ preMajor: true ] // If preRelease is set, this is true automatically
+          // which will disable the semver version to be bumped.
+          [ dryRun: true ] // Only simulate the action
+          [ tagPrefix: v ] // "v" is already the default